 Lyn is the Executive Director of the Australian Psychological Society, the peak professional body for psychologists in Australia.
 Lyn was formerly Head of the School of Psychological Science, La Trobe University and Inaugural Director of the Victorian Parenting Centre.
 She is a clinical psychologist specialising in couple, child, family and group therapy, as well as conflict resolution.
 Lyn sits on a number of Federal Government expert advisory and reference groups concerned with mental health policy and service delivery.
 She is a Fellow of the Australian Institute of Company Directors (AICD) and the Australian Institute of Management.
-Lyn has been a Board Member since 1993, chairs the Practice Quality Committee and was Vice-President from May 2013.
-Lyn has been President of the Board since October 2014.
+Lyn has been a Board Member since 1993, was Vice-President from May 2013 and has been President of the RAV Board since October 2014.